AbdulHadiRadi/Garage-Management-System/README.md

-I have managed a six-person group in my second-year software engineering project.
-Arranged scrum meetings regularly to discuss our strategies, and decisions as well as review the progress.
+Software Engineering Project for Queen Mary University of London (second year, second semester).
-We have developed a desktop application that stores and manages data regarding the customer and their vehicles held by the garage.
+The team had to develop a desktop application according to the documented requirements.
+The system stores and manages data regarding the customer and their vehicles held by the garage.

+Each team member received an individual grade.
+My personal grade for the project was 88.4%.
+My personal contribution to the effort was:
+Team leader and also responsible for the Vehicle module of the software.

-Used Scrum methodology, Java, Object-Oriented Programming, UML diagrams, MVC design pattern, Git Hub and SQLite in the project.
-This repository represts my developed part of the system.
+Used Scrum methodology, Java, Object-Oriented Programming, UML diagrams, MVC design pattern, JavaFX for GUI, Git Hub and SQLite in the project.
+This repository represents my developed part of the system.